BLOG: All Things Higher Ed

 Benefits of attending college in a smaller community

 For many students, attending college in a more rural community can provide a sense of belonging and fit that may be more difficult to find on other types of campuses.
-In a smaller community, students may feel more connected to their peers and professors, and may have an easier time finding friends with similar interests.
-This can be especially beneficial for first-generation and international college students, who may feel more at-ease and better supported in a smaller, close-knit community.
+In a smaller community, you may feel more connected to your peers and professors, and may have an easier time finding friends with similar interests.
+This can be especially helpful for first-generation and international college students, who may feel more at ease and better supported in a smaller, close-knit community.

 Comfort and identity

-For students from larger, more metropolitan areas, rural campuses can provide an opportunity to step out of their comfort zone and explore new ways of living and thinking.
-In like fashion, "city students" have the opportunity to impart lessons learned from their background and experiences with other students.
+For students from larger, more metropolitan areas, rural campuses can provide an opportunity to step out of your comfort zone and explore new ways of living and thinking.
+In like fashion, "city students" have the opportunity to share lessons learned from their background and experiences with other students.
 After all, learning from the diverse experiences of others is what higher education is all about.

-Contrary to popular belief, rural campuses can be as diverse and inclusive as urban campuses.
-While the student body may not be as large or as varied, there are still plenty of opportunities to connect with people from different backgrounds and cultures.
-In fact, attending college in a rural community may even make it easier to find community and connect with others who share your interests or identity.
-For example, if you're interested in outdoor activities or environmentalism, you may more readily find like-minded individuals in a smaller setting.
+Rural campuses can be as diverse and inclusive as urban campuses.
+While the student body may not be as large, there are still plenty of opportunities to connect with people from different backgrounds and cultures.
+In fact, attending college in a rural community may even make it easier to cultivate a sense of community and connect with others who share your interests or identity.

 Social fit and connection